sirluk/sparse_transformers/README.md

  ┃ ┃ ┣ 📜model_adv.py (baseline model for adverserial training) \
  ┃ ┃ ┣ 📜model_base.py (contains base classes with methods that are used by all models) \
  ┃ ┃ ┣ 📜model_diff_adv.py (model with 2 subnetworks for adverserial training) \
+ ┃ ┃ ┣ 📜model_diff_modular.py (model with 2 subnetworks for task and adv training) \
  ┃ ┃ ┣ 📜model_diff_task.py (model with subnetwork for task training) \
+ ┃ ┃ ┣ 📜model_doublediff.py (model where subnetwork for adv training is a subnetwork of the task subnetwork) \
  ┃ ┃ ┣ 📜model_heads.py (classifier and adverserial head classes) \
  ┃ ┃ ┣ 📜model_task.py (baseline model for task training) \
  ┃ ┃ ┗ 📜weight_parametrizations.py (contains weight parametrizations for subnetwork training*) \